mapfit/mapfit-docs/iOS SDK/Services/Geocoding.md

----
-title: "Geocoding"
-excerpt: ""
----
+# Geocoding
-# Geocoding API Quick Start Guide - iOS
+## Geocoding API Quick Start Guide - iOS
 Mapfit Geocoding API is a service to convert addresses to entrance-aligned latitude/longitude and to find any place, region or point of interest by name.
 You can use the Geocoding API directly from the iOS SDK.

 ## Pre-requirements